craftingcity/The-Known-World/README.md

 **Skills.** You are proficient in Intelligence (Religion), Wisdom (Survival), and one set of tools of your choice.
 **Mental Discipline.** You have resistance to psychic damage.
 You have advantage on all Wisdom saving throws.

-##### Tetrimoc's Desert
+##### Golden City
 **Ability Score Increase.** Your Constitution score increases by 1, and your Intelligence score increases by 1.
 **Languages.** You know at least these two languages; [[Desertspeech (language)]] and [[Draconic (language)]].
 **Skills.** You are proficient in Intelligence (History), Charisma (Persuasion), and one set of tools of your choice.
 **Desert Proficiency.** You gain advantage on Dexterity (Initiative) and Dexterity (Stealth) checks while you are in a desert.

 ##### Democratic Combine of Peoples
-**Ability Score Increase.** Your Strength score increases by 1, and your Wisdom score increases by 1.
+**My Baron Can Beat Up Your Baron.** You gain either one feat of your choice or an Ability score of your choice increases by 2.
 **Languages.** You know at least these two languages; [[Swampish (language)]] and [[Aquarian (language)]].
 **Skills.** You are proficient in Wisdom (Survival), Wisdom (Insight), and one set of tools of your choice.
 **War-bound.** When you score a critical hit with a melee weapon attack, you can roll one of the weapon’s damage dice one additional time and add it to the extra damage of the critical hit.

 #### Non-Coalition Entities
 ##### Dwarven Kingdoms